siers/nix-gitignore/README.md

 [test.nix](https://github.com/siers/nix-gitignore/blob/master/test.nix) and
 [test.sh](https://github.com/siers/nix-gitignore/blob/master/test.sh)
 which show how closely the actual git implementation's being mimicked.
 If you find any deviances, please file an issue.
-I wouldn't be surprised that some inconsistencies would pop up if one tried to fuzz this.
+Even though it probably works 99% of the time, the pattern `[^b/]har-class-pathalogic` is the only one found that doesn't work like in git.